epigraphy-info/epigraphy-info/_posts/2021-04-20-Official_launch.markdown

 # Valete viatores! χαίρετε, παροδῖται!

-We are thrilled to announce the launch of the **Epigraphy.info** new website!
+We are thrilled to announce the launch of the new **Epigraphy.info**  website!

 <img src='{{site.baseurl}}/assets/Epigraphy_info_website_launch04.png' style="width:100%;" alt="Epigraphy.info launches a new website!" align="middle">

-Here you can read about the Epigraphy.info community, access the information about past and future activities and meetings, get to know individual working groups and their current aims.
+Here you can read about the Epigraphy.info community, access information about past and future activities and meetings, and get to know individual working groups and their current aims.
 Most importantly, if you would like to become part of the community, you can [get in touch directly with us]({{ "contact/" | relative_url}}).

-If you would like to find out about the latest developments in Digital Epigraphy, check out our Social Media activity on [Facebook](https://www.facebook.com/epigraphy.info/), [Twitter](https://twitter.com/epigraphy_info), [Instagram](https://www.instagram.com/epigraphy.info/).
+If you would like to to stay abreast of the latest developments in Digital Epigraphy, you can follow us on [Facebook](https://www.facebook.com/epigraphy.info/), [Twitter](https://twitter.com/epigraphy_info), and [Instagram](https://www.instagram.com/epigraphy.info/).

-If you are interested in the technology behind the scene, the static website is built on the [GitHub Pages](https://pages.github.com/) infrastructure, stored at [Epigraphy-info GitHub](https://github.com/epigraphy-info).
+If you are interested in the technology behind the scene, the new website is built on the [GitHub Pages](https://pages.github.com/) infrastructure, stored at [Epigraphy-info GitHub](https://github.com/epigraphy-info), which will make the site more dynamic and collaborative.

 <!--